 Are your expenses in each category consistent with industry standards?
 If you have product categories that don’t perform well financially, consider whether your company can afford to eliminate them.
 If they’re not a loss leader, often they are simply ruining your profits.

 As you take action to improve your profit margins be sure to identify areas where you can save time and money by consolidating processes, outsourcing work, eliminate waste, and introduce automation.

 Consider your own business and the tools that you are employing from both a hardware and a software perspective.
 Are you making the best use of the technological tools needed to a) meet your customer’s expectations; and b) make your own processes more efficient?

 From a hardware perspective, there are multiple reasons why you should consider upgrading your equipment, with security, increased productivity, and an increased quality of work serving as a compelling justification.
 The decision to upgrade your equipment is made easier by the introduction of the Federal Governments budget announcement of a temporary increase to the instant asset write-off, enabling your small business (providing you have an annual turnover of under $2 million) to claim back purchases of up to $20,000.

 But don’t feel that embracing technology immediately equates to a large expenditure of capital.
 That is not the case at all.
 With the rise of mobile and cloud computing, the cost and ease of access to sophisticated software packages to help your business has never been more favourable.

 You can manage your finances on the go with financial management apps.
 Whether that is simple automation tasks like generating invoices on the spot for your clients, or more sophisticated solutions like Reckon One – a cloud accounting platform built with modular design in mind.
-Reckon One is built for mobile and only charges its users for the functions they need with a base cost of $5 per month and additional functionality like Invoices, Bankdata, and Projects available for $3 each per month
+Reckon One is built for mobile and only charges its users for the functions they need with a base cost and additional functionality like Invoices, Bankdata, and Projects available.

 * * * *